Malvern, Pennsylvania: Arts and culture

+Parks and recreation

+Samuel & M. Elizabeth Burke Park, or simply "Burke Park", includes a pavilion, picnic benches, sitting benches, and a playground.
+It is located at 15 South Warren Avenue.

+Theodore S.A.
+Rubino Memorial Park is located at the corner of East Broad Street and Old Lincoln Highway.
+It has a small pavilion with benches as well as a playground.

+The Horace J. Quann Memorial Park, is located on the corner of First Ave. and Warren Ave.
+It includes a baseball/softball field, basketball courts, and access to trails near Massacre Run and Paoli Battlefield.

+John and Marion Herzak Park is a public basketball court on the corner of Bridge Street and Old Lincoln Highway.

+The Paoli Memorial Grounds Assoc. park is another open space area used for many events and youth sports leagues, including the Chester Valley Little League and Troop 7 boy scouts.
+There are two full size baseball fields, one small baseball field, a playground, and tennis courts.

+Another feature of the memorial grounds is several plaques and stone obelisks, representing American sacrifices in war.

+Bordering both the Horace J. Quann Memorial Park and the Paoli Memorial Grounds Assoc. open space, The Paoli Battlefield Site features historic sites and a wooded area with trails.
+The Massacre Run is also included in the woods.

+Randolph Woods is a hiking area on the East side of the borough with Duffryn Trail cutting through and connecting the borough to Willistown Township's Duffryn Mawr, as well as many other trails.
+There is a trail paralleling Ruth Run through the Malvern Retreat House Forest to Rustmont Village.

 Education

+Public schools

-The Great Valley School District serves as the public education for the borough.
+Great Valley School District provides public education in Malvern.
+Great Valley High School in the district serves students in 9th through 12th grades.

+Private schools

-The Borough contains two private schools.
+The borough has two private schools.
 Malvern Preparatory School, an independent Catholic School for boys grades 6–12.
-It was founded by the Order of St. Augustine at Vilanova University in 1842 and moved to its present location in 1920.
+It was founded by the Order of St. Augustine at Villanova University in 1842 and moved to its present location in 1920.
 The Willistown Country Day School (Montessori) is for K–6th grade.
-The Borough is also home to a Catholic elementary school for grades K–8, colloquially called St. Patrick's.
+The borough is also home to a Catholic elementary school for grades K–8, colloquially called St. Patrick's.
 The St. Patrick School spent the early part of 2012 embattled with the Roman Catholic Archdiocese of Philadelphia over a proposed merger with the St. Monica School of nearby Berwyn, winning their case in March of that year.

-Villa Maria Academy (Malvern, Pennsylvania) is a private, all girls Catholic college preparatory high school (grades 9 to 12) accredited by the Commonwealth of Pennsylvania and Middle States Association of Colleges and Secondary Schools.
+Villa Maria Academy is a private, all girls Catholic college preparatory high school (grades 9 to 12) accredited by the Commonwealth of Pennsylvania and Middle States Association of Colleges and Secondary Schools.
 Villa Maria Academy is located less than a mile to the east of the border of Malvern Borough, in Willistown Township.

+Episcopal Academy, Devon Preparatory School, and The Phelps School are also located near Malvern.

 Two institutions for higher education include Penn State Great Valley School of Graduate Professional Studies and Immaculata University, both within the Malvern ZIP code.